Make Existing Glass Safe For Birds

 Stencil & Paint Pens

-All you will need is a 2×2″ pattern stencil of your own creation and paint pens.
+Use a 2×2″ stencil of your own creation and paint pens.

 Acopian BirdSavers